lilithgannone/lilygannone.ics385spring2026/week4/qrcode-hw4b/readme.md

 - Wrote the instructional section and generated the banner with some assistance from AI for syntax.
 - Reviewed code throughout the prompting process to ensure functionality.
 - Tested program.
 - Manually troubleshot the cybersecurity message function, as the initial formatting was not ideal.
 It's still not ideal, but the current formatting is a lot better than the initial formatting.
+- Reviewed completed code.
+Although I don't understand it all, reviewing helped give me a better understanding of the program.

 ## Tests
 - Tested the initial program to see what needed to be changed.